barnaligorai/blogs-in-hugo/content/posts/learn-CSharp-with-me.md

     - For example :
       x = y = z is evaluated as x = (y = z) .

-  - Precedenceand associativity can becontrolled using parentheses.
+  - Precedence and associativity can be controlled using parentheses.
     - For example :
      (x + y) * z, first adds x and y and then multiplies the result by z .